zzvsjs1/GTerm/README.md

 2021.04.26: Support addImageIcon feature.

-2021.07.07: Add MVC design, replace all the functions and increase perfromence.
+2021.07.07: Add MVC design, replace all the functions and increase performance.
 Qt version update from 6.03 to 6.12.

 ### Author:
 Gayan Wijesinghe